 Para.
 74.

-Khaled practises mining law and is the Co-Chair of the firm's Mining Group.
+Khaled practises mining law and is the Co-Leader of the firm's Mining Group.
 He provides legal support for mineral exploration activities and mine development and operations.
-He advises on acquisitions and dispositions of mines and ...
+He advises on acquisitions and dispositions of mines ...

 - Senior Consultant